adoskk/MachineLearningBasics/LLM/LLM_cheatsheets/LLM_interview_questions.md

   \end{aligned}
   ```

-  4. What's the difference between encoder and decoder?
+  4. What's the difference between encoder and decoder in transformers?
- For transformers, the decoder uses cross-attention which takes query/key from the encoder
+ For transformers, the encoder layer is self-attention layer + FFW layer; the decoder layer is self-attention layer + cross-attention (query/key from the encoder) + FFW.

   5. What is layer normalization?
      To differntiate from the batch normalization, which normalize each feature point individually within each batch; LN normalized over each hidden dimension so it doesn't require input to be of the same lengths